lorenzophys/secure-share/README.md

 ## Notes on encryption

-Following the [reccomendetions from OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#pbkdf2) the Fernet key is derived from a UUID, salted with a random sequence and passed to `pbkdf2` using `600000` iterations.
+Following the [recommendations from OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#pbkdf2) the Fernet key is derived from a UUID, salted with a random sequence and passed to `pbkdf2` using `600000` iterations.

 ## Quickstart